This week three things happened; the only three things that didn’t involve copious alcohol on my part.

 1. I watched the Graceland Happiness Project on the plane to Brisbane.

 Tim Dormer is one of my favourite Aussies.
-He’s a huge advocate for Australia Zoo and wildlife conservation as well as being besties with the Irwins.
+He’s a huge advocate for Australia Zoo and wildlife conservation, as well as being besties with the Irwins.
 He won Big Brother a few years ago and I’ve loved watching him grow.

 I feel I’ve sat on both sides of this fence.
 I’m incredibly lucky that my own bouts of depression have been few and far between but I’ve been there, as most of us have.
 It was such a real way to look at it.
 Sometimes living your dream won’t change anything.
 How could it?
 The demons are still inside your mind.
 The chemicals still aren’t balancing.

 I really resonated with Tim’s struggle too.
 I just want everyone to be happy.
 I’m a self confessed ‘fixer’.
 I think everyone needs to care a hell of a lot more about each other than they do.
 I see this in him.
 I saw a reflection of my own face when he came to the realisation that Ben was going through the motions but he wasn’t about to have a big amazing breakthrough that would change the course of his life.
 He’s just Ben.
-He will always have these issues.

 A beautiful line I’ll carry with me was when Tim ended up having his own epiphany.
 ‘Maybe I just need to be there‘.
 It’s as simple as that.